Last updated: 2021-05-18

 - Volánbusz is Hungary's main passenger bus company.
 If the other options are not available, you can also get to Szeged from the main bus station of Budapest, Népliget.

-You can use the Menetrendek.hu timetable for finding a fitting ride from there (unfortunately the site doesn't have an English interface).
+You can use the Menetrendek.hu timetable for finding a fitting ride from there.
 When travelling from Budapest, you can buy your ticket in advance, but you can also buy your ticket from the driver.

 An important thing to note about travelling with bus is that you won't find a route that does not require you to transfer to another bus - usually you have to get off in Kecskemét to get to Szeged.
 Due to this and the longer travelling time, getting to Szeged via bus is only recommended as a last resort.